Home Page Site Map Useful Links Email Me Glossary Next Page

 On this page, I have given only a little of the story of each creature, just enough to set it in context.
 All the named creatures are all well enough known that you can get lots of detail on Wikipedia if you like, except for the criocamp, and the Wikipedia page on the hippocamp covers fish-tailed monsters in general.

-There are a few other monsters on coins that I would like to have, such as some snake-footed giants and the sea-monster Ketos.
+There are a few other monsters on coins that I would like to have; for example, Echidna herself, and the bronze man Talos.
 I asked the members of Forum if I had missed any, and they came up with lots!
-So I should also be able to find a winged snake, a winged boar, Triton, a harpy, Echidna herself, and a range of un-named monstrous combinations.
+So I should also be able to find a winged lion, Triton, a harpy, and a range of un-named monstrous combinations.
 I thought I had a good selection here, but there is some way to go ..
 Most of these extra creatures appear on coins that tend to be poorly preserved, or are scarce and expensive, or both.
 I will add to this page if the opportunity presents itself.

 A short article based on this page appeared in the Summer 2009 issue of Remus, the magazine for Young Friends of the British Museum.
 Most of the coins illustrated there belong to the Museum and have much better-looking monsters than mine.